andrew/ultimate-awesome/README.md

 - [Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML](https://github.com/Ditectrev/Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML) - ⭐ Awesome HTML Book & Course with interactive CodeSandboxes.
 Learn HTML online with pleasure.
 - [Fine-grained-Entity-Typing-Papers](https://github.com/drogozhang/Fine-grained-Entity-Typing-Papers) - Must-read papers on Fine-grained Entity Typing.
 - [awesome-openxr](https://github.com/Elameri/awesome-openxr) - A curated list of awesome OpenXR resources.
-- [awesome-farm](https://github.com/farm-fe/awesome-farm) - A curated list of awesome things related to Farm .
 - [awesome-xai](https://github.com/fawazsammani/awesome-xai) - Papers about Explainable AI (Deep Learning-based).
 - [awesome-pl-concepts](https://github.com/glyh/awesome-pl-concepts) - An menu/quick reference for Programming Language concepts.
-- [awesome-hacking](https://github.com/hunterdii/awesome-hacking) - 🔐 Welcome to Hack-Academia, your ultimate resource hub for all things 🖥️ hacking, 🔧 pentesting, and 🛡️ security research.
-Whether you are a 🌱 beginner looking to explore the world of cybersecurity or a 🧑‍💻 seasoned professional seeking cutting-edge techniques and insights, Hack-Academia is here to empower you. ⚡.
 - [awesome-ia](https://github.com/IAARhub/awesome-ia) - Lista curada de recursos en Inteligencia Artificial.
 - [awesome-safety-critical-ai](https://github.com/jgalego/awesome-safety-critical-ai) - A curated list of references on the role of AI in safety-critical systems ⚠️.
 - [awesome-intuitive-physics-ai](https://github.com/jiafei1224/awesome-intuitive-physics-ai) - Reading list for research topics in intuitive physics for artificial cognition.